cboursnell/transfuse/README.md

 ## Transfuse

-**Transfuse is currently in development and is not yet ready for use**

 Transfuse intelligently merges your multiple de novo transcriptome assemblies.
 Run multiple assemblies with different de novo assemblers, or different settings in the same assembler and have them combined into a single high quality transcriptome.

 Transfuse takes in the reads you used to do the assembly and a list of fasta files and produces a single output fasta file.

 ### Installation and Running

+To install Transfuse you can get it from rubygems.com

+`gem install transfuse`

-To install Transfuse, clone this repo:
+or you can clone this repo:

 `git clone https://github.com/cboursnell/transfuse.git`

-Then build and install the ruby gem
+then build and install the ruby gem

 `gem build *spec; gem install *gem`